-Spend a night in the backcountry this winter and build an igloo or snow cave with your friends!
-This is an excellent and fun introduction to Winter Snow Camping where you will learn the skills needed for overnight winter camping, including basic survival techniques for winter travel, snow shelter building techniques and basic Avalanche skills training.
+Spend a night in the backcountry this winter and build a snowshelter or a snow cave with your friends!
+This is an excellent and fun introduction to Winter Snow Camping where you will learn the skills needed for overnight winter camping, including survival techniques for winter travel, snow shelter building techniques and basic Avalanche skills training.
 This is also an excellent course to prepare for any larger mountaineering expedition that requires extensive winter camping.
 Skis or snowshoes can be used on this course.

 Included in course cost:

 - All instruction by Professional Guide/Instructor

 - 2.5 days of direct instruction